stendhal-labs/collab-splitter/README.md

 > How much decimals can I set for each split ?

 You can go down to 0.01%.
 We chose the .00 precision to make it easy to use as a percentage and various technical reasons.

+> Can I try it ?

+Yes of course, you can test all the features on the **Rinkeby** test network on https://rinkeby.collab-splitter.org/

+Don't forget to get some Rinkeby ETH from the faucet https://faucet.rinkeby.io/

 ## Installation